 Products described as true-to-size are, in my opinion, a waste of time for both the customer and the copywriter.
 Unless you’re talking about shoes with respect to a Brannock device, which is a hairy subject to begin with, true-to-size basically means nothing.
 There’s no empirical standard for a size medium, as far as I’m aware.
-Although, you could take measurements of every human, graph the data, look at the bell curve and take the median value as the Scientific Size Medium™.
+Although you could take measurements of every human, graph the data, look at the bell curve and take the median value as the Scientific Size Medium™.

 Then, there’s the added variable of vanity sizing.
 Most often used when referring to jeans, vanity sizing is when a brand labels a pair of jeans as a certain numerical waist size when the true waist size measurement is different.
 For example, a pair of jeans labeled as a size 32 waist may actually measure 34 inches.
 This is mostly because jeans with lower rises measure larger than the natural waist size.
 Rather than label these lower-rise jeans as a 34, brands will play to the customer’s vanity and label them as a 32.
 I’ve got trust issues, y’all.

-All these reasons and more come to a better alternative: refer to the garment’s actual measurements.
+That's why I really only refer to the garment’s actual measurements.
 Though size charts have to be taken with a grain of salt since measurements are a reflection of a single copy of a garment, if not an average of several copies, seeing quantitative size descriptions is much more accurate than letter sizing.
 This is why it’s helpful to know your own body measurements.

+What Size Am I?
 How and What to Measure

 All you need to take your measurements is a tape measure and someone to help measure you.
 And, once you’ve taken all the measurements you need, save that information in a document or on your phone.

 Generally speaking, your chest measurement, in inches, serves as a good guide for alpha sizing:

 - Large (L): 42-44 inches

 - Extra-Large (XL): 45+ inches